victoriamorenosempere/AirSimPy/README.md

 | `Direction` | float | Heading in degrees | `135.0` |

 **Important notes on the Position column:**
-- For normal flight records this contains coordinates, e.g. `51.470000,-0.460000`
+- Normal flight records contain coordinates e.g. `51.470000,-0.460000`
-- For cancelled flights, enter `CANCELED` manually
+- For cancelled flights enter `CANCELED` manually
-- For days with no scheduled flight, enter `NOFLIGHTSCHEDULED` manually
+- For days with no scheduled flight enter `NOFLIGHTSCHEDULED` manually
 - These must be added by hand as FlightRadar24 does not export this automatically

-**How the simulation uses altitude to calculate taxi times:**
+**How the simulation derives taxi times from altitude:**

 Aircraft starts moving at Altitude = 0  →  taxi_start_before_takeoff
 Altitude rises above 0                  →  taxi_end_before_takeoff / takeoff